The Daily Dose/Thursday, May 8, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow is a maniac in the gym.
+The Diary of a Nobody – Sparrow plays a practical joke.
 Today’s Diary.

 ———